blether

 Is WriteUpp's AI note feature the same as Blether's?

 Functionally similar.
 Both take a spoken or written summary and structure it into a clinical note.
-Pricing differs: WriteUpp charges per-note on top of the subscription; Blether includes unlimited AI notes in the Pro plan.
-For therapists writing 5+ notes a week, Blether's flat fee usually works out cheaper.
+Pricing differs: WriteUpp's AI Medical Scribe is a separate £23.95/user/month subscription on top of the base plan; Blether includes unlimited AI notes in Pro (£41/month annual, £49/month monthly).
+If you want AI notes, Blether is cheaper.

 Can I import from WriteUpp to Blether?